-For the period of July 2001 through August of 2004, samples collected five surf zone stations have at times showed elevated bacterial levels that exceeded water quality objectives of the Ocean Plan for total and fecal coliform and exceeded recommended levels for enterococcus.
+For the period of July 2001 through August of 2004, samples collected at five surf zone stations have at times showed elevated bacterial levels that exceeded water quality objectives of the Ocean Plan for total and fecal coliform and exceeded recommended levels for enterococcus.
 Surf zone monitoring station S-1, located at the mouth of the Buena Vista Lagoon south of the OOO, have frequently had elevated bacteria levels that may be due to outward flow from the lagoon.
-Order No. R9-2006-002 suspends monitoring at station S1 and adds monitoring at two surf zone stations located 8,000 feet and 10,000 feet south of the OOO.
+Order No. R9-2006-002 suspends monitoring at station S1 and adds monitoring at two surf zone stations located 8,000 feet and 10,000 feet south of the OOO-.

-Order and MRP No. R9-2006-002 retain the requirements of Order No. 2000-012 for surf zone water quality monitoring with the following modifications:
+Order and The MRP for Order No. R9-2006-002 retains the requirements of Order No. 2000-012 for surf zone water quality monitoring with the following modifications: and requires a sampling procedure for surf zone stations in accordance with County of San Diego DEH Standard Operating Procedures.
+References to stations S6 and S7 are removed from Order No. R9-2006-002 until the need and the locations for those stations are determined.

-- a.
-Increases the overall sampling frequency from at surf zone stations. - b.
-Removes one surf zone station and adds two new surf zone stations. - c.
-Requires a sampling procedure for surf zone stations in accordance with County of San Diego DEH Standard. - 2.
-Near Shore Water Quality Monitoring
+a.Increases the overall sampling frequency from at surf zone stations.

+b.Removes one surf zone station and adds two new surf zone stations.

+c.Requires a sampling procedure for surf zone stations in accordance with County of San Diego DEH Standard.

+2. Near Shore Water Quality Monitoring

-To assess bacteriological conditions in areas used for body contact activities and where shellfish and/or kelp may be harvested, and to assess aesthetic conditions for general boating and recreational uses, MRP No. R9-2006-002 establishes monitoring at six near shore locations (3,000 feet seaward MLLW) for total and fecal coliform and enterococcus bacteria in surface samples on a year-round, monthly basis.
+To assess bacteriological conditions in areas used for body contact activities and where shellfish and/or kelp may be harvested, and to assess aesthetic conditions for general boating and recreational uses, MRP No. R9-2006-002 establishes monitoring at six-five near shore locations (3,000 feet seaward MLLW) for total and fecal coliform and enterococcus bacteria in surface samples on a year-round, monthly basis.
 These stations are located at the 30-foot depth contours opposite the surf zone stations.
 Monitoring at one near shore station monitored under Order No. 2000-012 has been suspended and two stations have been added.